klowe0100/UnrealEnginePython/docs/Http_API.md

 request.process_request()
 ```

-If you prefer the polling apparoach, you need to check for the get_status() return value (an int).
+If you prefer the polling approach, you need to check for the get_status() return value (an int).
 In the C++ it is defined as:

 ```c++
 namespace EHttpRequestStatus